Background pattern

 • low levels of magnesium (hypomagnesemia), which can cause weakness and muscle cramps, numbness, and pain in arms and legs

-• elevated liver enzymes (detected in tests), which may be a sign of liver inflammation
+• elevated liver enzymes (detected in tests), which can be a sign of liver inflammation

-• decrease in lymphocyte count (a type of white blood cell), which is associated with an increased risk of infection
+• decrease in the number of lymphocytes (a type of white blood cell), which is associated with an increased risk of infection

 • abnormal kidney function test (possible kidney damage)